analogdevicesinc/testbenches/docs/testbenches/project_based/template/index.rst

 Block diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the testbench has multiple ways of configuration, then make subsections to
+If the testbench has multiple configurations that change the block design
-this section and show the default configuration and some other popular modes.
+itself, then make subsections for each of these configuration-block design
+pairs.
+Example: project is configured in serial mode or parallel mode.
+If there are
+many configuration options on how the block design looks, try to find ways to
+generalize them (eg. multiple interfaces of the same type are enabled by a
+parameter).

 \**\* KEEP THIS PARAGRAPH \**\*
 The data path and clock domains are depicted in the below diagram: